 A low vision examination may be performed by an optometrist who holds a special certificate.
-Low vision aids and visual rehabilitation may be supplied for a recipient as necessary following the examination.
+Low vision aids and visual rehabilitation may be supplied for an enrollee as necessary following the examination.

-Eyeglasses may be supplied to recipients following an eye examination by and upon the prescription of an ophthalmologist or optometrist.
+Eyeglasses may be supplied to enrollees following an eye examination by and upon the prescription of an ophthalmologist or optometrist.
 Except in unusual circumstances, eyeglasses will not be prescribed or provided for a person unless the initial correction or change in correction is at least .50 diopter.
 Any exception to this standard must be clearly documented by the examining practitioner.

-Two pairs of eyeglasses rather than bifocals are not available solely for reasons of recipient personal preference.
+Two pairs of eyeglasses rather than bifocals are not available solely for reasons of enrollee personal preference.
 Written documentation must be submitted with claims for two pairs of eyeglasses dispensed to meet distance and near vision needs.
-Such documentation should clearly demonstrate that the recipient manifests: